Tuesday, October 11, 2022

 It’s recommended to chant extra rounds and stay up all night chanting and hearing the Lord’s glories.
 It is also auspicious to donate to Vaishnavas and Lord Krishna’s service on Ekadasi and we invite our readers to consider this Indira Ekadasi to donate towards the Give To Nrsimha 2023 Fundraiser.
 We are focusing on the completion and opening of the entire Nrsimhadeva hall and altar by the Fall of 2023 as a forerunner to the Grand Opening of the TOVP in 2024 when all the Deities will be relocated into Their new home.
 Please go to the Give To Give To Nrsimha 2023 Fundraiser page TODAY and help complete this offering to the Lord.

-NOTE: Pasankusa Ekadasi is observed on Oct.
-5th in the US and Oct.
-6th in India.
+NOTE: Rama Ekadasi is observed on Oct.
+20th in most of the U.S. and Canada and Oct.
+21st in India.
 Please refer to your local calendar through www.gopal.home.sk/gcal.

 View, download and share the TOVP 2022 Calendar.